123456789_123456789_123456789_123456789_123456789_

 NOTE: Automatic conversion to HTML safe translate text is only available from the translate (or t) helper method.
 This works in views and controllers.

-Translations for Active Record Models
+Active Record Models

 You can use the methods Model.model_name.human and Model.human_attribute_name(attribute) to transparently look up translations for your model and attribute names.

-For example when you add the following translations:
+For example, when you add the following translations:

 en: